bianchimro/markgiu/README.md

         git clone https://github.com/bianchimro/markgiu.git

-* run node-webkit like this
+* run with node-webkit like this

         open -n -a node-webkit markgiu/app